glennmagerman/ECB_multicountry/README.md

 # ECB multi-country B2B analysis
-coordinated by Emmanuel Dhyne, Glenn Magerman, and Alberto Palazzolo
+coordinated by Emmanuel Dhyne, Glenn Magerman, and Alberto Palazzolo.

 For any question, feel free to reach out to [Glenn Magerman](glenn.magerman@ulb.be), [Alberto Palazzolo](alberto.palazzolo@nbb.be) or [Emmanuel Dhyne](emmanuel.dhyne@nbb.be).